What is Content and Who Are Content Authors?

 The Cambridge Dictionary defines content as “everything that is contained within something.”
 This refers to all text, hyperlinks, buttons, images, graphics, colors, fonts, et cetera in a document, design, or webpage.

 Content authors are people who create content.
-They are most often (but not limited to) marketers, communicators, writers, graphic designers, and trainers.
-Whatever you do to serve UTA, you most likely produce content for others to use.
+Whatever you do at UTA, you most likely produce content for others to use.

 As a content author, your duties might include: